lelshura/ab_genomic_epidemiology/README.md

 - Cleaning and standardization of isolate metadata
 - Classification of clinical sources (blood, urine, respiratory, wound/tissue)
-- Identification of antimicrobial resistance genes (AMRFinderPlus)
+- Identification of antimicrobial resistance genes using AMRFinderPlus
 - Aggregation and visualization of ST distributions
 - Chi-square testing of ST and source associations
 - Integration with NCBI SNP cluster data